NathanielMejia/mejia-exercise-187/README.md

 # mejia-exercise-187
-Calculates purchases by reading through a list of products, creating a receipt at the end.
+Calculates purchases by reading through a list of products.
+Then the program creates a receipt at the end.